Deadline to submit is Monday, March 26, 2018 – 10:00AM.

 What should my speech be about?

-An info session will be held on Wednesday, October 11 at 10:00AM on the 4th floor of Clough Commons in the Communications Lab for those interested in learning more about writing your speech and the application process.
-RSVP – firstname.lastname@example.org
+An info session will be held on Wednesday, February 28 from 2-3pm in CULC room 447 for those interested in learning more about writing your speech and the application process.
+RSVP – email@example.com

 As you polish your speech please keep in mind you are talking to your peers and their families and guests, so a positive and inspiring presentation is hopefully how you would like to be remembered.